SGNL-ai/examples/azuread/README.md

 # Azure AD / Entra ID App Function HTTP Trigger Example
-This C# script example demonstrates how to call the SGNL Access Service from an Azure App Function HTTP Trigger.
-This app function and trigger is then configured as part of an custom authentication extension.
+This example uses Custom Authentication Extension in Entra Id (formerly Azure AD) to make a request for an access decision during sign-in to Applications/Services configured in Microsoft Entra.
+The sample can be run in Azure Functions, is written in C#, and can be modified to support additional configuration and/or metadata that may be configured for your applications.

 # Prerequisites